calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

   <div class="caption">Figure 3(c): The sparse training problem is illustrated by attempting to train model $B$ from a new random initialization, $\mathbf{w}^{t=0}_B$, while re-using the sparse mask $m_A$ discovered from pruning.
 Sparse training of model $B$ fails with the original mask, as one of the most important weights is not preserved.</div>
 </div>

+Finally, in Figure 3(c) we illustrate the sparse training problem.
+Here we attempt to train a new neural network $B$ from a new random initialization, $\mathbf{w}^{t=0}_B$, while re-using the sparse mask $\mathbf{m}_A$ discovered from pruning neural network $A$.
+Sparse training of neural network $B$ fails with the original mask, as one of the most important weights is not preserved when we project using $\mathbf{m}_A$, projecting our weight instead to a location far from the solution basin, andleading to poor generalization (e.g. test accuracy).

+### The Hypothesis: A Tale of Two Basins

 <div class="container">
   <div class="row justify-content-center align-items-center">
       <div class="col-lg mt-3 mt-md-0 bg-white">